-Let’s kick off week two of our podcast housekeeping series.
-Last week we talked about your podcast introduction and today we're talking about your podcast outro.
-I want you to think about these two episodes together.
+Week two of our podcast-housekeeping series, I'm really stoked because we're talking about outros today.
+Last week we talked about intros and today we're talking about outros.
+What I want you to think about is these two episodes together.
 A lot of what we talked about last week is going to apply to this week, and a lot of what we're going to talk about this week, you'll actually be able to reverse and apply to that as well.

 If you listen to the outro of the show, and hilariously this will be the one episode everybody listens to the outro of the show because it's literally the episode, but the outro to this show, I talk about if you made it to this point, which is statistically unlikely, let's just talk, let's have a conversation.
 Because if you made it here, you clearly care.
 That is because it's so true.

 This is where some format comes into play and this is something we don't have in play in the intro as much.
-Because, again, in the podcast intro, we're buying enough trust to keep you listening.
-With our outro, we really have a conversion point, we really have an “Okay, so this thing, I bought your trust, you listen to the whole thing, now what's next?
-Now, what's going to keep you from just continuing to listen to whatever show’s up next in your podcast player?”
+Because, again, in the intro we're buying enough trust to keep you listening.
+With our outro, we really have a conversion point, we really have a “Okay, so this thing, I bought your trust, you listen to the whole thing, now what's next?
+Now what's going to keep you from just continuing to listen to whatever show’s up next in your podcast player?”

+Let's talk through these.
 That first one, if you're not giving them some next step in the content, you've got to make sure that that outro is doing it.
-I'm not just talking about subscribing and leaving five stars.
+I'm not just talking about subscribe and leave five stars.
 I'm talking about getting them out of the podcast player.
 I'm talking about putting them in your world, inviting them to your house, your party.
 What does that look like?
-Text to subscribe to my email list, head over to a URL, and get on my email list.
+Text to subscribe to my email list, head over to a URL and get on my email list.

 In our case, we have one singular offer, podcast production.
 It's the only thing open all the time.
 We've got Podcast Strategy Intensives that we open here and there, but the only thing available all the time is podcast production.
 It is the center offer of this company, this business, and this show.
 So in our outro, we're just talking about that.
 If you made it to this point, let's do this, let's have a conversation about what this looks like for you, and then I wrap it up.

 My outro is built to really support that live outro.
 But it doesn't have to be a particularly aggressive pitch.
-I don't have to be strong-armed in that outro because, again, it's supporting a promo that I've already said live in the content.
+I don't have to be particularly strong armed in that outro because, again, it's supporting a promo that I've already said live in the content.
 The other way I could do this, I don't have it but I could structure it, again, almost like a downsell.